dharani043/Smart_Quizzer/README.md

 - **Timer System**: 5-minute countdown per question with visual warnings and auto-submit
 - **Confidence Rating**: Rate confidence level for each answer for better analytics
 - **Keyboard Shortcuts**: A/B/C/D keys for quick selection, Enter to submit
-- **Auto-submit**: Automatic submission when time runs out with grace period

 ### 👥 User Management
 - **Role-Based Access**: Separate admin and user interfaces with proper authorization